 - The effects of GMOs (genetically modified organisms) on human health are still unknown, and therefore there is a risk in terms of trading off health for profit.

-- The costs of production depend largely on externalities that the companies producing GMO seeds do not take into account.
+- The production costs depend mainly on externalities that the companies producing GMO seeds do not consider.

 - There is a possibility that GM crops can reduce biodiversity if these crops end up replacing conventional ones after continued use.

-- Conventional and organic crop may yield less than GMO crops in some cases depending on varying factors such as climate conditions.
+- Conventional and organic crops may yield less than GMO crops depending on varying factors such as climate conditions.
 Therefore, it is necessary to conduct studies to determine which farming method will produce more bountiful yields under certain conditions before making any conclusions.

-- There is a risk of corporate monopoly in the farming sector if GMOs are adopted by a majority of farmers, because only corporations will have access to GMO seeds and no one else will be able to produce crops for themselves or sell their own crops at market.
+- There is a risk of corporate monopoly in farming if most farmers adopt GMOs.
+Only corporations will have access to GMO seeds, and no one else will be able to produce crops for themselves or sell their crops at the market.

-- The possible effects of GMOs on human health are not yet well-known so it is not clear whether they can harm people who eat them or workers who handle them.
+- The possible effects of GMOs on human health are not yet well-known, so it is unclear whether they can harm people who eat them or workers who handle them.